ulala-x/net-zmq/docs/benchmarks.md

 When choosing a receive mode, consider:

 **Recommended Approaches**:
-- **Single Socket**: Use **Blocking** mode for simplicity and best performance
+- **Single Socket**: Use **PureBlocking** mode for simplicity and deterministic behavior
+  - Simplest implementation with minimal code complexity
+  - Predictable behavior: one syscall per message
+  - Ideal for scenarios where message arrival is unpredictable or sparse

 - **Multiple Sockets**: Use **Poller** mode to monitor multiple sockets with a single thread
-- Both modes provide optimal CPU efficiency (0% when idle) and low latency

-**NonBlocking Mode Limitations**:
+  - Event-driven architecture scales to many sockets
+  - Kernel efficiently wakes thread when any socket has data
+  - Batches available messages for throughput efficiency

+**Performance Characteristics by Strategy**:

+1. **PureBlocking**: Best for single-socket, low-to-medium throughput scenarios
+   - One blocking syscall per message
+   - No batching overhead or complexity
+   - Predictable, deterministic latency

+2. **BlockingWithBatch**: Best for high-throughput, bursty traffic scenarios
+   - Combines blocking wait with opportunistic batching
+   - Reduces syscall overhead when messages arrive in bursts
+   - Optimal when sender produces messages faster than receiver can process

+3. **NonBlocking**: **Not recommended** - relatively lower performance
-- **Relatively lower performance** (1.2-2.4x slower than Blocking/Poller), so **no need to use it**
+   - 1.3-1.7x slower than blocking strategies
-- Thread.Sleep(1ms) adds latency overhead
+   - Thread.Sleep(1ms) adds minimum latency per batch
-- Only consider NonBlocking if you must integrate with an existing polling loop where you cannot use Blocking or Poller
+   - Only use if you must integrate with an existing polling loop

-**Performance Characteristics**:
-- Blocking and Poller deliver similar performance (within 5% for most cases)
-- Both use kernel-level waiting that wakes threads immediately when messages arrive
-- NonBlocking uses user-space polling which is inherently less efficient
+4. **Poller**: Best for multi-socket scenarios
+   - Single thread can efficiently monitor multiple sockets
+   - Kernel-level event notification with zero idle CPU usage
+   - Batches messages after wake-up for throughput efficiency

+**General Recommendations**:
+- **Single Socket + Predictable Traffic**: Use **PureBlocking**
+- **Single Socket + Bursty Traffic**: Use **BlockingWithBatch** (if implemented)
+- **Multiple Sockets**: Always use **Poller**
+- **Avoid**: NonBlocking mode (1.3-1.7x slower with Sleep overhead)

 ## Memory Strategy Benchmarks